-In 2018, we announced the release of a revolutionary beauty gadget in the form of a printer that could apply your make-up in 30 seconds.
+In 2018, we announced the release of a revolutionary beauty gadget in the form of a printer that could use printers and ink cartridges to apply your makeup in 30 seconds.
 Great idea, right?

 Well, the product was very much a concept (it never existed) and the perfect tool that allowed us to bring another issue to light – the growing problem of social media and its potentially damaging focus on perfection and enhanced beauty.